biocompute-objects/bco-public-website/content/_index.md

 The main citations for BioCompute are: [Biocompute Objects-A Step towards Evaluation and Validation of Biomedical Scientific Computations](https://pubmed.ncbi.nlm.nih.gov/27974626/) and [Enabling precision medicine via standard communication of HTS provenance, analysis, and results](https://pubmed.ncbi.nlm.nih.gov/30596645/).

-The open source repository for the project can be accessed [here](https://opensource.ieee.org/2791-object/ieee-2791-schema).
+The open source repository for the IEEE Standard can be accessed [here](https://opensource.ieee.org/2791-object/ieee-2791-schema).
 Several tools have been developed to read or write an analysis as a BCO.
-The most popular ones are below.
-Other resources can be found [here](https://biocomputeobject.org/resources.html).
+Other resources can be found [here](/resources).

 <br>

 ### <a name="tools"></a>Cloud-based tools for working with BioCompute

-See the [resources](https://www.biocomputeobject.org/resources.html) page for additional resources.
+See our [resources](/resources) page for additional tools and services.

 <div class="row">